-Why should you consider updating your living trust every 3 to 4 years?
+Are you updating your living trust every 2 to 3 years?
 Trusts are powerful estate planning instruments that can help you protect and preserve your assets, provide for your loved ones, give to worthy causes and avoid unnecessary taxes.
 It is important for trusts to be funded adequately, organized properly and administered responsibly.
 Our firm can help you make sure your trusts meet your needs and the needs of those you care about.

 Working Strategically: Optimizing Current Trusts And Establishing New Trusts

-At the law firm of Janathan L. Allen, APC, our lawyers work strategically with an international client base to establish new trusts and refine and update existing trusts.
+At the law firm of Janathan L. Allen, APC, our lawyers work strategically with an international client base to establish new trusts and refine and update your living trust.
 Our estate planning and administration experience allows us to answer even the most complex questions about: